 Be sure you come with these top hiking essentials for a day hike:

 Even if the forecast says it’s going to be cloudy, it doesn’t mean you don’t need proper protection from the sun.
-A good sunscreen, polarized sunglasses, SPF lip balm, and a brimmed hat are all essentials to keep yourself protected.
+Good sunscreen, polarized sunglasses, SPF lip balm, and a brimmed hat are all essentials to keep yourself protected.
 A bad sunburn and cracked lips aren’t things you want to have after a fun day hiking.

 Food and Snacks

 You’ll need all the energy you can get to prepare your body for a day hike.
 So after a good nutritious meal beforehand, be sure to bring enough snacks to sustain your calories while on the trail.
 Energy bars, dried fruits, jerky, and nuts are good choices.
 If you want something heavier for lunch or dinner, bring along sandwiches or freeze-dried meals.
 Don’t forget to bring enough water, too!